About Standing Deer

-Grandfather asked; “What could of happened if the bees were still chasing Standing Deer?
+Grandfather asked, “What could have happened if the bees were still chasing Standing Deer?
 Do you think they could have hurt the people?”

 The children chewed on this.

 Grandfather looked at the young ones; “We don’t really know what could have happened.
-Most likely, they would have buzzed around, shared some of our food…a few people may have been stung…then again, maybe none as we could talk to them and apologize for what ever was done.
-Remember, the bees are very important to us.
+Most likely, they would have buzzed around, shared some of our food…a few people may have been stung…then again, maybe none as we could talk to them and apologize for whatever was done.
+Remember, the bees are vital to us.
 We need them much more than they need us.
-Of course they were angry—their home was attacked and who knows how many of their loved ones were killed or injured by that arrow.”
+Of course, they were angry—their home was attacked.
+Who knows how many of their loved ones were killed or injured by that arrow.”

 “That sometimes it is the smallest things than can hound you.
 Rather than being eaten alive by a bear, Standing Deer now faced the chance of being chewed and bothered by something so small that it would hound him for hours.”
 He looked around, “Any idea what he would need to do?”

-“Jump in the river and wash?” smiled the quite girl.
+“Jump in the river and wash?” smiled the quiet girl.